admin

 The Zonta Club of Quaboag Valley

-Karen Keough-Huff, Vice President and Chair of Advocacy is pleased to announce a ‘first’ for the club.… Read the rest
+Karen Keough-Huff, Vice President and Chair of Advocacy is pleased to announce a ‘first’ for the club.
+16 poems posted on our Zonta of Quaboag Valley web page and on Facebook.

 Women’s Economic Opportunities in the Context of Climate Change